jtourig/gostripes/README.md

 ## Quickstart

 You have a couple options to run gostripes.
 The latest verstion (0.4) lets you run the whole automated workflow  from the host command line.
-You can also enter the container to run the workflow command, or use the container's R installation to load the gostripe library run your own R script.
+You can also enter the container to run the workflow command, or use the container's R installation to load the gostripe library and run your own R script.

 ### Run the whole workflow from the host as a single command